Week 7 Activities (Regression in R)

 Activity 2: Installing / Loading R Packages

-We’ll be using several R packages to make our analysis easier.
+We’ll use several R packages to make our analysis easier.

 REMEMBER: If you encounter an error message like “Error in library(package name): there is no packaged calledpackage name”, you’ll need to install the package first by editing the following for your console: